Fútbol

 or Fútbol...

-I am currently teaching English in a small town located in Spain, where I have been learning what fútbol really means, to the town and to Spain.
+I am currently teaching English in a small town located in the region of Castilla-La Mancha, Spain where I have been learning what fútbol really means, to my town and to Spain.

 But in Spain there is no such thing as American football, only fútbol.
 In the school, right after the students ask where I am from and how old I am, the next important question that follows is what is my favorite fútbol team, Real Madrid or Barcelona.
 When I give my answer of ‘Real Madrid’ half the class sighs and half the class cheers.
 These two teams hold the hearts of the Spaniards and the students pick between the two.
-In Spain there is a different type of obsession for fútbol than what is apparent in America.
+In Spain there is a different type of obsession for fútbol compared to what is apparent in America.
 Fútbol seems to be everyone’s favorite hobby.
 Everyone plays fútbol, everyone loves fútbol.
 Seriously, everyone.
 During the break at school, students rush to play fútbol and during the weekends when kids aren’t playing fútbol they are watching fútbol, going to the town’s fútbol stadium.
-There, fans’ choice of snack are sunflower seeds, similar to baseball games in the United States.
-Fans snack on one sunflower seeds after another and they are scattered everywhere in the stands.
+During the game, fans grab a beer and a bag of sunflower seeds to snack on.
+The stadium is left with sunflower seeds covering the bleachers.

-Every practice I slowly understand and add more and more fútbol Spanish words to my vocab.
-There are still many time when I have no idea what is going on and I start defending a girl that is suppose to be on my team.
-Even with the language barrier the girls have been friendly, offering smiles and thumbs up during practice and even mixing in a few English words.
+Every practice I slowly understand and add more and more fútbol Spanish words to my vocabulary.
+But there are still many time when I have no idea what is going on and I start defending a girl that is suppose to be on my team.
+Even with the language barrier the girls have been friendly, offering smiles and thumbs up during practice.
+I am able to pick apart what is going on in a drill or scrimmage.
+By joining the team I have learned Spain’s love for fútbol and what it is like to step on the field as a women.